Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Speaking of lotion, here is the longest-lasting defense against bug bites.
+Speaking of lotion, here is the longest-lasting defense against bug and mosquito bites.

 Apply it, and you’ll have 14 hours of protection against the mosquitoes and ticks and eight hours against chiggers and gnats.

-The manufacturer claims that it’s more effective against biting flies then DEET is.
+The manufacturer claims that it’s more effective against biting flies than DEET is.